UPPMAX/naiss_intro_python/docs/sessions/working_with_graphics.md

 !!!- info "Learning outcomes"

+    - Practice using the documentation of your HPC cluster
     - Create a minimal plot
-    - If needed: load the Matplotlib module
+    - Load the Matplotlib module
     - (optional) View the plot

 ???- question "For teachers"